-After a short reading by Mosley, he will be in conversation with Scott Hutchins, lecturer in Creative Writing.
+After a short reading by Mosley, he will be in conversation with Mia Birdsong, community activist and director of Family Story.
 Topics will include Mosley's views on writing, the state of the union, and his approaches for imagining the future.
 A Q&A will follow the conversation and books will be available for purchase and signing.

 Mosley’s fiction tracks the African American experience from the migration from the Deep South to post-Obama election-era New York City.
 His characters are the sorts of "fully formed, complex black men who have been absent from much of contemporary literature,” he says.

 Several of Mosley's books have been adapted for film and television, with new projects in development at FX, Cinemax, and HBO.
 To adapt his works for television and feature films, Mosley teamed up with producer Diane Houslin to create his own production house, Best of Brooklyn Filmhouse.
 With over a dozen entries, his Easy Rawlins detective series began with Devil in a Blue Dress, which was made into a feature film starring Denzel Washington.
 His latest Rawlins mystery, Charcoal Joe, was released in June 2016.